Geographic Information Science

 GIS is a valuable resource for Geography and can also complement courses taken in Architecture, Biology, Computer Science, Earth Sciences, Information Management and Statistics.

-- GEOG 215 - Introduction to Geographical Information Systems (GIS) and Science
+- GEOG 215 Introduction to Geographic Information Science (GIS) and Science

-- GEOG 315 - Advanced Geographical Information Systems (GIS)
+- GEOG 315 Advanced Geographic Information Science (GIS)

-You can get an introduction to the area in 100-level courses such as GEOG/ESCI 111.
+You can also get an introduction to the subject in 100-level courses such as GEOG/ESCI 111.

-For an introduction to GIS at a postgraduate level consider GEOG 415.
+For an introduction to GIS at a postgraduate level, consider taking GEOG 415.

-Postgraduate research opportunities are also available and students interested should contact the Programme Director, Mairead de Roiste.
+Postgraduate research opportunities are also available.
+Interested students should contact the Programme Director.